homewardgamer/Covid-Vaccine-Dashboard/README.md

 <p>Due to restrictions by the Indian government the API can't be used for servers outside India therfore I have used a proxy connection to make the request from </p>

  # Features
- ## Gets covid cases status for your district fetched from you pincode
+ ## Gets covid cases status for your district fetched from you pincode-

  <img src="https://github.com/homewardgamer/WebD-Selection/blob/main/Screenshot%202021-07-11%20at%206.55.40%20PM.png"/>

- ## Shows nearest vaccination centers and vaccination sessions for current date.
+ ## Shows nearest vaccination centers and vaccination sessions for current date.-

  <img src="https://github.com/homewardgamer/WebD-Selection/blob/main/Screenshot%202021-07-11%20at%206.54.48%20PM.png"/>

- ## Vaccinated , not vaccinated , partially vaccinated : shows customised styles for all three status
+ ## Vaccinated , not vaccinated , partially vaccinated : shows customised styles for all three status-

  <img src="https://github.com/homewardgamer/WebD-Selection/blob/main/Screenshot%202021-07-11%20at%205.54.23%20PM.png"/>
  <img src="https://github.com/homewardgamer/WebD-Selection/blob/main/Screenshot%202021-07-11%20at%205.55.01%20PM.png"/>